 - Options for improved sun control, energy efficiency, safety or acoustics

-This therefore then leaves you to choose the best product based on price and styling.
+Therefore, this leaves you to choose the best product based on price and styling.

 Virtually all lantern roof and rooflight products market how easy their products are to fit.
-This feature is important to installers and sellers although of less importance to the end user.
+This feature is important to installers and sellers, although of less importance to the end user.

 The best roof lantern brands explained

 Depending on the use, both homeowners and the trade have access to a broad range of products.
-Some roof lanterns are part of an aluminium systems company overall range.
+Some roof lanterns are part of an aluminium systems company’s overall range.
 Other products are designed and made by dedicated rooflight companies offering no other products.
 You’ll also find some roof lanterns rebranded but essentially the same.

 The best as chosen by installers – Altas Lantern Roofs

 With many professional installers preferring the Atlas roof over other brands, it’s important to understand why.
-They work with products every day and want to work with a lantern that’s easy to fit, understand and above all proven to be reliable over time.
-For many of these it’s the Atlas product.
+They work with products every day and want to work with a lantern that’s easy to fit, understand and, above all, proven to be reliable over time.
+For many of these, it’s the Atlas product.
 Atlas roofs come with excellent design, an attractive price point, and ease of installation.

 The Atlas roof product range is comprehensive.
 You’ll find Lantern Roofs, Conservatory and Orangery Roofs, Lean-to roofs, Flat rooflights, Verandah roofs, and systems for commercial buildings.
 For a modular orangery, the Atlas Skyroom is also available.